grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 Since control values can change several times inside the same audio block, the DSP compute cannot be called only once with the total number of frames and the complete inputs/outputs audio buffers.
 The following strategy has to be used:

 - several slices are defined with control values changing between consecutive slices
-- all control values having the same time- stamp are handled together, and change the DSP control internal state.
-The slice is computed up to the next control param- eters time-stamp until the end of the given audio block is reached
+- all control values having the same time-stamp are handled together, and change the DSP control internal state.
+The slice is computed up to the next control parameters time-stamp until the end of the given audio block is reached
-- in the Figure 3 example, four slices with the sequence of c1, c2, c3, c4 frames are successively given to the DSP compute method, with the appropriate part of the audio input/output buffers.
+- in the Figure 3 example **TODO**, four slices with the sequence of c1, c2, c3, c4 frames are successively given to the DSP compute method, with the appropriate part of the audio input/output buffers.
 Control values (appearing here as [v1,v2,v3], then [v1,v3], then [v1], then [v1,v2,v3] sets) are changed between slices

 Since time-stamped control messages from the previous audio block are used in the current block, control messages are aways handled with one audio buffer latency.